Anbarryprojects/fastapi-babel/README.md

 # FastAPI BABEL
+### Get [pybabbel](https://github.com/python-babel/babel) tools directly within your FastAPI project without hassle.

-Fastapi babel is a tool what supports i18n, l10n, date and time locales and all pybabel functionalities easily that integrated with fastapi framework.
+FastAPI Babel is will be integrated within FastAPI framework and gives you support of i18n, l10n, date and time locales and all other pybabel functionalities.

 ## Features:
 - **I18n** (Internationalization)